kmcconeghy/R-Methods/docs/01-vcovHC.md

 # Heteroskedastic & Cluster Robust Standard Errors

 ## Introduction

 In this chapter we are evaluating R's capability to compute different kinds of standard errors.
 Like with many things, R has extensive flexibility here but can be daunting when you want a quick option.
-To bring this flexibility down to earth, I lay out the background, provide practical recommendations, user-written commands and benchmark to STATA.
+To bring this down to earth, I lay out the background, provide practical recommendations, user-written commands and benchmark to STATA.

 ### Packages to use
 <!--html_preserve--><pre>